github-fun/commands/5-FORK.md

-# Steps for forking an upstream repository and creating pull request (PR)
+# Steps for forking an upstream repository

 ### Step 1.
 Fork the upstream repository in your GitHub account.
+Consider your teammate's repository as the upstream repository you will be making a contribution to.
+Follow the screenshot to fork your upstream repository.
 If you have multiple account (e.g. in the picture), select an account

    ![Fork upstream repo](/images/2019_09_10_09_27_08.png)

    - Forking in progress